gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 nfs-ganesha.conf is the configuration file
 NIV_DEBUG is the log level.
 ```
-- By default exportlist for the server will be Null
+- By default, the export list for the server will be Null

 ```sh
 Note : include following parameters in ganesha configuration file for exporting gluster volumes